 “I graduated from high school in 1966,” he told me.
 “I served in the military; did over 200 jumps.
 The National Guard has been good to me and my family.”

 “I tried to get them to let me do a little cameo part in your video, you know.
 But, they just weren’t interested,” he said smiling.

-He asked what I did again and why were were making the video.
-We made some more small talk and as we were wrapping-up the shoot, I went to my car and picked out an extra branded t-shirt and a couple of patches to give to him as a small token of thanks.
+He asked what I did again and why we were making the video.
+We made some more small talk, and as we were wrapping-up the shoot, I went to my car and picked out an extra branded t-shirt and a couple of patches to give to him as a small token of thanks.

 “I don’t suppose you’re much of a t-shirt wearer are you?”
 I asked as I handed him the shirt and patches.

 “No, but I’m not going to turn down your generosity.
 Thank you.
 You know, I put all my t-shirts in a box, and my kids take them out and wear them.
 They’ll get good use.
 These patches I’ll put with my collection.”

 I pulled a Good Turn coin out of my right pocket.
 I explained how and why it’s used and I gave it to him as I thanked him for his good deeds that day and his service.

 “Oh, it’s your coin, huh?
 What’s your name again?” he asked.

 “David Harkins,” I said.
 I remembered his name.